 Types of conditions

-- Product - adds a condition that triggers the action only if it's correlated with specific product (and not to all of the products associated with the store).
+- Product - adds a condition that triggers the action only if it's correlated with a specific product (and not to all the products associated with the store).

-- Gift - adds a condition that triggers the action only if gifting is enabled on the checkout.
+- Gift - adds a condition that triggers the action only if gifting is enabled at the checkout.

 Types of actions

 - Send email - sends an email to customer's email address and from merchant's email address when certain conditions are met.
 You can specify a possible delay for the email being sent, and add subject and body of an email as well.

 - Send SMS - sends an SMS to a customer's phone number provided on the checkout when certain conditions are met.